ARMmbed/mbed-os-5-docs/docs/reference/build_rules.md

 second_level/*.c
 ```

-After applying rule 1, the actual patterns used internally for matching the source files are:
+After applying the first rule, the actual patterns used internally for matching the source files are:

 ```
 source/obsolete/*.c